go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 * memory is linear and can be addressed at the byte level.
 * reads are limited to a width of `256 bit`s, while writes can be either `8 bits` or `256 bits` wide.
 * memory is expanded by a word (`256-bit`), when accessing (either reading or writing) a previously untouched memory.
-* at the time of expansion, the cost in gas must be paid - memory is more costly the large it grows, scaling quadratically.
+* at the time of expansion, the cost of gas must be paid - memory is more costly the large it grows, scaling quadratically.
 * volatile read-write byte-addressable space (store data during execution) initialized as zero.
 * the evm opcodes are `MLOAD` (loads a word into the stack), `MSTORE` (saves a word to memory), `MSTORE8` (saves a byte to memory).
 * gas costs for memory loads (`MLOADs`) are significantly cheaper in gas than `SLOADs`.